meteostat/dev/src/api/point/climate.md

 # Climate Normals

 Climate normals are long-term averages of historical weather observations.
-Usually, these means are calculated over a period of 30 years (“_reference period_“).
+Usually, these means are calculated over a period of 30 days (“_reference period_“).
 However, any other time series of sufficient length can be used to calculate climate normals.

 Climate normals represent the typical monthly weather at a given location.
 The averages can also be used for calculating anomalies of current weather and climate conditions.